igrishaev/lambda/README.md

 bootstrap-docker: uberjar build-binary-docker bootstrap-zip
 ```

-Then run `make bootstrap-docker` to get the same file but compiled in a Docker
+Run `make bootstrap-docker` to get the same file but compiled in a Docker
 image.

 ### Create a Lambda in AWS

 Create a Lambda function in AWS.
-For the runtime, choose custom one called
+For the runtime, choose a custom one called
-`provided.al2` based on Amazon Linux 2.
-The architecture (x86_64/arm64) should
+`provided.al2` which is based on Amazon Linux 2.
+The architecture (x86_64/arm64)
-match the architecture of your machine.
-For example, as I build the project on
+should match the architecture of your machine.
+For example, as I build the
-Mac M1, I choose arm64.
+project on Mac M1, I choose arm64.

 ### Deploy and Test It

-Upload the `bootstrap.zip` file from your machine.
-Being unzipped, the
+Upload the `bootstrap.zip` file from your machine to the lambda.
+With no
-`bootstrap` file is of a size of 25 megabytes.
-In zip, it's about 9 megabytes so
+compression, the `bootstrap` file takes 25 megabytes.
+In zip, it's about 9
-you can skip uploading it to S3 first.
+megabytes so you can skip uploading it to S3 first.

-Test you Lambda with the console to ensure it works.
+Test you Lambda in the console to ensure it works.

 ## Ring Handler for HTTP Requests

 The framework can turn HTTP events into Ring maps.
 There is a middleware that
 transforms a your handler into a Ring handler.
 In the example below, pay
-attention to the `ring/wrap-ring-event` middleware on the top of the stack.
-It
+attention to the `ring/wrap-ring-event` middleware on top of the stack.
+It's
-takes a JSON map that carries an HTTP event and transforms it into a Ring map,
-then transforms a Ring response into AWS format.
+responsible for turning an event map into Ring and back.
+Right after

-Right after `ring/wrap-ring-event`, feel free to add any Ring middleware for
+`ring/wrap-ring-event`, feel free to add any Ring middleware for POST
-POST parameters, JSON, and so on.
+parameters, JSON, and so on.

 ```clojure
 (ns demo.core